jordantoaster/travis-ci-exemplar/README.md

 ## Build

 Upon each push to the remote respitory a Travis CI build will initiate.
 Within the Github UI, you will be able to navigate to the Travis CI web GUI to see the build results via the Github 'checks' functionality, to see the results of a build else you can rely on the traditional ``green tick`` or ``red x`` indicators.

-## TODO
-- Develop in Docker.
-- Only deploy on master when merged, not on PR.